TIY-ATL-ROR-2016-Feb/cute_rates/README.md

 #### POST /signups

+*This route is present for the signup of new users.*

 Params:
   * first: string
   * last: string
   * email: string
   * password: string

-Returns 201 Created on Success and 422 Unprocessable Entity in case fof failure.
+Returns 201 Created on Success and 422 Unprocessable Entity in case of failure.

 **Request:**